Shynixn/PatreonPostApi/README.md

 ---

+## Helpful Links

-For the full CLI command reference, see the [CLI documentation](papoa.docs/CLI.md).
+- For the full CLI command reference, see the [CLI documentation](papoa.docs/CLI.md).
+- For the Test set, a list of examples, see the [TEST documentation](papoa.docs/TEST.md)
-For the REST API reference used by the CLI (and for building your own integrations), see the [API documentation](papoa.docs/API.md).
+- For the REST API reference used by the CLI (and for building your own integrations), see the [API documentation](papoa.docs/API.md).

 ## Questions and Answers

 **The Chromeextension does not fill in anything?**

 Make sure your Patreon language is set to English (United States) — you can check this at https://www.patreon.com/settings/account.

+---

 **How long do I have to publish the post after sending it to Papoa?**